argmin-rs/argmin/README.md

 A pure Rust optimization framework

-This crate offers a (work in progress) numerical optimization toolbox/framework written entirely in Rust.
+This crate offers a numerical optimization toolbox/framework written entirely in Rust.
 It is at the moment potentially very buggy.
 Please use with care and report any bugs you encounter.
 This crate is looking for contributors!